 Furthermore, outside of niche uses cases such as additional leverage and Ethereum-based applications, stablecoins currently suffer from a lack of accessibility.
 While this is definitely a common problem across digital assets at large, it only seems logical that the stablecoins that integrate with major platforms such as Amazon or local merchants in underdeveloped countries will provide much needed infrastructure to help combat hyperinflation and the lack of traditional banking services for marginalized individuals at large.

-As we begin to watch digital assets make their way to the mainstream with the launch of Libra in 2020, it’ll be interesting to watch is stablecoins such as $USDC and $DAI are able to differentiate themselves enough to remain relevant.
+As we begin to watch digital assets make their way to the mainstream with the *hopeful* launch of projects Libra, it’ll be interesting to watch is stablecoins are able to differentiate themselves enough to remain relevant.